 Participation in eighth grade band involves a full group rehearsal every other day, a small group lesson every six to eight school days, consistent practice time at home each week and participation in two or three evening concerts throughout the year.
-Students must have previous band experience or receive permission from a band instructor.
+Prior experience is recommended since most students start in 6th grade, but if you are willing to work hard to catch up, you are welcome to join without experience!
+If you sign up but haven't been in band before, a band teacher will reach out to you to ensure it is a good fit.